rsvim/rsvim/README.md

 Contributions to RSVIM are always welcomed.

-A few guidelines that help quickly set up the develoment environment can be found in [DEVELOPMENT.md](https://github.com/rsvim/rsvim/blob/main/DEVELOPMENT.md).
+A few guidelines that help quickly set up the development environment can be found in [DEVELOPMENT.md](https://github.com/rsvim/rsvim/blob/main/DEVELOPMENT.md).

 Product decision/trade-off and high-level design can be found in [RFC](https://github.com/rsvim/rfc) and [Rsvim's blogs](https://rsvim.github.io/blog).

 ## Credits